-It’s a simple but powerful rule to embrace when you are in the learning business.
+It’s a simple but powerful rule to embrace when you are an edupreneur or expertise-based business.

-Whenever you have a knowledge or learning experience to share with the world, consider the multiple ways in which you can reuse and repurpose that content whether as part of learning and education products you create or as free content you provide to demonstrate value.
+Whenever you have a knowledge or learning experience to share with the world, consider the multiple ways in which you can reuse and repurpose content.
+Creating an online course is just one option – and far from the only one.

 With this rule in mind, starting with video is usually the best way to go, whether that means putting yourself in front of a camera, or recording a Webinar or Google Hangout session.